gpuweb/WSL/Spec/source/index.rst

 To reduce ``& e``:

 #.
 If ``e`` can be reduced to an abstract left-value, do it
 #.
-Else if ``e`` is an invalid lvalue, either replace the whole expression with null, or trap
-#.
 Else ASSERT(``e`` is a valid lvalue), and replace the whole expression by a pointer to the same address

 To reduce ``* e``:

 #.
-If ``e`` is null, either trap or replace the whole expression by an invalid left-value
-#.
-Else if ``e`` is a pointer, replace the whole expression by a lvalue to the same address in the same address-space
+If ``e`` is a pointer, replace the whole expression by a lvalue to the same address in the same address-space
 #.
 Else reduce ``e``

 .. math::